EDISONcommunity/EDSF/README.md

 # EDSF Website
-This website is developed with React.
+This branch hosts the React website development code under the `edsf-website` directory.
+Go to `src` and index.js to start.

 ## Dependencies
 Install React packages: `npm i`

 ## Adding Wiki as submodule
-We make use of the EDSF Wiki and load markdown content automatically into webpages.
-Therefore, add Wiki as a git submodule:
+We make use of the EDSF Wiki and load markdown content automatically into webpages (can be removed in future if unnecessary).
+Therefore, Wiki is added as a git submodule:
 `git submodule add https://github.com/EDISONcommunity/EDSF.wiki.git` The added `.gitmodules` file keeps track between Wiki submodule and superrepository EDSF.
 Check for updates in submodule via `git fetch`.
 Use `git merge` to merge upstream branch into remote.

 ## Deploying GitHub Page
-Run `npm run deploy` from the `website` branch to deploy the running website on the `gh-pages` branch.
-This branch hosts the website build for EDSF.
+Run `npm run deploy` from the `website` branch to deploy the website build to the `gh-pages` branch.
+GitHub fetches the content from there (see Settings -> Pages).

 ## Deploying GitHub Page to custom domain
 [Instruction for Windows](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site)